buccaneerai/note-window-consumer/performance/2023-05-01/Breathing/d.md

 - NONE

 #### Social History
 The patient has been smoking cigarettes since the age of 20 and currently smokes about half a pack per day.
-The patient has been previously advised about the risks of smoking.

 #### Allergies
 - Patient denies allergies